 If you choose to use WordPress, for instance, you must set up web hosting, install the CMS, SSL certificates and take care of many administrative tasks.

 All these tasks are challenging, especially if you’re not tech-savvy.
 The guys at Wix and Squarespace take care of the tech stuff, so you can focus on what matters; building your business.

-For a paid plan, you get a website builder, web hosting, SSL certificates, domains, support and so on in one package.
-As such, website builders are the perfect tools to deploy websites quickly.
+For a paid plan, you get a website builder, web hosting, SSL certificates, domain names, phone support, live chat and customer support, and so on in one package.
+As such, website makers are the perfect tools to deploy websites quickly.